Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 Duties of the Government of the Headquarters Country

-To facilitate the operation of the General Secretariat and other Union bodies, the government of the Eastern Republic of Uruguay shall:
+To facilitate the operations of the General Secretariat and other Union bodies, the government of the Eastern Republic of Uruguay shall:

 • a)

-Grant the privileges and immunities established under Article 9 of the Constitution;
+grant the privileges and immunities established in Article 10 of the Union Constitution;

 • b)